openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 The name of the directory that you create to hold your versions of the image, theme, and Sass styling files identifies the theme.
-As a result, if you want to create a theme named ``my-theme``, the name of the directory in your installation-wide theme directory must be ``my-theme``.
+As a result, if you want to create a theme named ``my-theme``, the name of the directory in your installation-wide themes directory must be ``my-theme``.

 .. note::

-    If your Open edX installation is configured to use more than one theme directory, you must ensure that each directory name is unique across all directories.
-The Open edX installation looks for a named theme in all of the theme directories that you configure.
+    If you add more than one site-specific theme directory, make sure that each of the directory names is unique.
+The Open edX installation looks for a theme with a certain name, and selects the first one that matches.

-..
-I don't understand this note ^^ at all.
-Maybe it's just me, but I think the distinction between the instance-wide themes directory (plural) and the site-specific theme directories (singular) is really hard to follow, and might not be accurately reflected here. - Alison

-Because the UI files for the LMS and Studio are located together in the edx-platform repository, you can create a theme that applies to both the LMS and Studio.
+Because the UI files for the LMS and Studio are located together in the edx-platform repository, you can create one theme that applies to both the LMS and Studio.
 If you want to create a theme for the E-commerce service, you must add a separate theme directory for its files.